Sign In

 👀

-Multimodal CoT prompting was revealed in <Multimodal Chain-of-Thought Reasoning in Language Models> by Zhuosheng Zhang's research team in 2023.
-This is a study that naturally applied CoT to multimodality as the need for multimodal (image, video, audio, etc.) input and output grew stronger.
+Multimodal CoT prompting was first introduced in the 2023 paper <Multimodal Chain-of-Thought Reasoning in Language Models> by Zhuosheng Zhang's research team.
+As demand for multimodal (images, video, audio, etc.) input and output has grown, CoT has naturally been applied to multimodal research.

-Multimodal CoT prompts are a new approach that allows language models to make inferences using both text and visual information.
-The framework consists of two stages: inference generation and response inference.
-In the first stage, the model processes both text and visual information to generate evidence or inference paths, and in the second stage, it infers an answer to the problem or question based on this evidence.
+Multimodal CoT prompting is a novel approach that enables language models to reason using both text and visual information.
+This framework consists of two stages: inference generation and response inference.
+In the first stage, the model processes both textual and visual inputs to generate evidence or reasoning paths; in the second stage, it draws conclusions or answers to questions based on that evidence.

 "이 두 생명체가 공통으로 가진 속성은 무엇입니까?"

-Inference generation: The model observes each object and determines whether each object has certain properties.
-For example, if you shared a picture of a cat and a dog, both creatures are mammals and have eyes, noses, mouths, fur, teeth, etc.
+Inference generation: The model observes each object and judges whether it has certain characteristics.
+For example, if you show pictures of a cat and a dog, both are mammals and have features like eyes, noses, mouths, fur, and teeth.

-Response Inference: Based on the evidence generated, the model concludes what properties the two objects have in common.
+Response inference: Based on the evidence generated, the model deduces which attributes the two objects share.

 🤖

-The two creatures appear to be a dog and a cat and share the common attribute of being 'mammals'.
+These two creatures appear to be a dog and a cat, and they both share the attribute of being 'mammals'.

-This approach enables richer and more nuanced understanding of issues where visual context is important than traditional text-based CoT approaches.
-Multimodal CoT allows models to handle more complex and diverse tasks, opening up new possibilities, especially in areas where visual information is important.
+This method provides a richer and more nuanced understanding for problems where visual context is important, compared to traditional text-based CoT approaches.
+Multimodal CoT empowers models to tackle more complex and diverse tasks, especially opening up new possibilities in fields where visual information is critical.

 ↔️